MichaelCade/90DaysOfDevOps/Days/day10.md

 ![](Images/Day10_Go7.png)

-The ones we want to learn more about are build, install and run.
+The ones we want to learn more about are the build, install and run.

 ![](Images/Day10_Go8.png)